 Visit the Preventive Services website to learn more about Medicare-covered services.

 2016 Blood Pressure Control for Better Health

-About 70 million American adults have high blood pressure - that's 1 out of every 3 adults per the Centers for Disease Control and Prevention.
+About 70 million American adults have high blood pressure - that's 1 out of every 3 adults per the Centers for Disease Control and Prevention (CDC).
 Only about half (52%) of those with high blood pressure have their condition under control.
 Nearly 1 out of 3 American adults have blood pressure numbers that are higher than normal, but not yet in the high blood pressure range.
 High blood pressure costs the nation $46 billion each year which includes the cost of health care services, medications to treat high blood pressure and missed days of work.
 ADPH created the 2016 Blood Pressure Control for Better Health program to provide practical steps for blood pressure control.
 The two-hour program is specifically designed for nurses, social workers, clinicians, public health and pharmacists.

 High blood pressure and hypertension affects thousands of Alabamians.
 Here are some resources to help you reach those patients who suffer from these conditions.

 Visit the Blood Pressure Task Force for information developed to assist clinicians in the identification, treatment, and management of hypertension utilizing scientific evidence-based approaches.

 High blood pressure, high cholesterol, diabetes, and smoking continue to put more people at risk for heart disease and stroke.
 To address these risk factors, CVH is focusing on the ABCS of cardiovascular disease prevention.